link422/F24_Team3_TennisBallCollector/Reports/Detailed_Design_Counting_Display_Subsystem.md

 ## Specifications and Constraints

-The LCD display shall use Serial Communication to communicate with the Counting Sensor and Raspberry Pi components.
+- The LCD display shall use Serial Communication to communicate with the Counting Sensor and Raspberry Pi components.
+  - Rationale: There should be a common communication method between subsystems
-The subsystem shall display an accurate account of collected balls throughout the entire collection process.
+- The subsystem shall display an accurate account of collected balls throughout the entire collection process.
+  - Rationale: The counting display subsystem will work in correlation with the Counting sensor subsystem in order for the project design to fulfill its goal of an accurate tennis ball collector.
-The LCD display shall be connected to a circuit that supplies the required voltage of approximately 3.3V to the LCD display.
+- The LCD display shall be connected to a circuit that supplies the required voltage of approximately 3.3V to the LCD display.
+  - Rationale: The raspberry pi model 4 B supplies 3.3V from its GPIO pins which will be used to interface with the solutions proposed by the counting display subsystem.

 ## Overview of Proposed Solution

 This subsystem shall display the amount of tennis balls collected as a numerical value.
 This subsystem also encompasses coding scripts that will interface with the LCD display.
+There are multiple solutions examined in this detailed design.
+One involves altering the LCD display to [3] used for convience with existing data online about interfacing the LCD display with the raspberry pi model 4 B. Another solution involves using [7] with a soldered I2C LCD adapter connected to a I2C logic level convertor to adequatly supply the different LCD display from the proposed conceptual design LCD.
+The final solution is integrating the LCD [1] from the conceptual design similar to solution 1 but with little to no knowledge on encoding the raspberry pi model 4 B to work with [1]

 ## Interface with Other Subsystems

-Provide detailed information about the inputs, outputs, and data transferred to other subsystems.
-Ensure specificity and thoroughness, clarifying the method of communication and the nature of the data transmitted.
+All three solutions involve using serial communication to interface with the raspberry pi model 4 B. Solution 1 has a serial mode that is able to be utilized in the design.
+Solution 2 converts serial data to characters that can be displayed on the LCD display.
+Solution 3 has a dedicated serial input and serial clock to integrate with raspberry pi model 4 B pins.

 ## 3D Model of Custom Mechanical Components